Raul Rotund

-Raul Codruț Rotund (born 17 November 2005) is a Romanian professional footballer who plays as a forward for Liga I club Unirea Slobozia, on loan from Dinamo București.
+Raul Codruț Rotund (born 17 November 2005) is a Romanian professional footballer who plays as a forward.

 Club career

 Dinamo București

 In the summer of 2024, Dinamo transferred Raul from Universitatea Cluj, after he played a season on loan at Liga II team 1599 Șelimbăr.
 Raul made his Liga I debut on 20 September 2024 in a 1–1 away draw at Oțelul Galați, coming on as a substitute for Andrei Mărginean.